Looking for tips on how to whiten your teeth at home?

 Feeling like a smile pick me up?
 I’ve been there.

 There are quite a few options to whiten your teeth, and historically the norm was getting teeth whitened at the dentist.
-The only problem here is that can be quite expensive (prices can reach £300), it's quite time consuming (having to sit in a dentist chair for 1 hour) and from personal experience, it can be a bit painful and leave teeth sensitive.
-To top it off…post COVID we are all being encouraged to stay home and socially distance, so the dentist may not be the best bet.
+The only problem here is that can be quite expensive (prices can reach £300 - £1000), it's quite time consuming (having to sit in a dentist chair for over an hour) and from personal experience, it can be a bit painful and leave teeth sensitive.

 I personally preferred home teeth whitening options because the results are pretty instant, they are easy to use, they’re super convenient (delivered to your door) and I don’t experience sensitivity because of the much lower level of bleach or zero bleach in PAP formulas.
 Granted, the teeth whitening results don’t last as long with at-home options.
 But neither does my face highlighter, and I buy that every month, so why not give it a try?